Economic history of Vietnam: Economy of Dynastic Vietnam

 In the South (usually referred to as Đàng Trong), foreign trade started to emerge in the early 17th century, with Portuguese traders being first foreign businesspeople coming first to Hoi An port town near Đà Nẵng, almost the same period when the Dutch occupied Java islands of today's Indonesia in 1594.
 It was said that Jean de la Croix was the first Portuguese to have established a cannon molding mill–perhaps a lucrative business operation–in Thuận Hóa town, near Hue in the central region in 1614.
 The French arrived in Hội An port city in 1686.
 More importantly, French ship Machault embarked on Hội An in 1749 and presented a letter proposing first formal diplomatic relationship with Lord Nguyên, which received his warm regard.

 In the north, the presence of Portuguese ships and sailors was noticed also in the early 17th century.
 Gradually a commercial town in today's Hưng Yên Province, called Phố Yên, emerged firstly with trading shops owned by Dutch traders in 1637.
 This town for a period became the commercial hub in the north with exciting trading opportunities for both local and foreign traders.
 Following Portuguese and Dutch businessmen, many Japanese, Chinese, Siamese (Thai) tradesmen arrived and set up commercial operation in this town, making it the second most important urban areas in the North, only after Thăng Long.
 That town at the peak of its flourishing business season had over 2,000 shops in a small area—a high density of business activities.
 The boom of trade in Vietnam this time even led to the first attempt of romanization of Vietnamese language by Alexandre de Rhodes (1591–1660)—the French Roman Catholic missionary and scholar living in the East Indies in this period, circa 1627–evidenced by his publication Dictionarium Annamiticum Lusitanum et Latinum (viz.
 Vietnamese – Latin – Portuguese Dictionary), published in Rome in 1651.

-Why early foreign trade gone?
+Early foreign trade

 In terms of money, Japanese trade coins were circulated or were melted to make utensils as well.
 Alexandre de Rhodes said in his book that the current coin in the North consisted of large copper coin brought in from Japan and small coin minted locally.
 Large coins were circulated everywhere, but small coins were used only in the capital and four surrounding districts.
 The value of the local coin varied depending on the quantities of great cash brought in each year but was normally priced at 10 small cash to 6 large cash (Alexandre de Rhodes, Histoire de royaume de Tunquin, Lyon, 1651).

 Some details in the Register of the British East India Company showed the busy activity of coin trade in Phố Hiến as follows.